Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Optimizing language models for AAC

 Similar to past work \cite{vertanen_imagination,adhikary_abbreviated}, we wanted to focus our models on sentences similar in style to the text AAC users may want to write.
 We did this by training a three-way classifier on top of DeBERTaV3 \cite{he_debertav3}.
 For the out-of-domain class, we used a newswire corpus \cite{chelba_billion} which we denote as \textit{News}.
 For the written in-domain class, we used Forum.
 For the spoken in-domain class, we used a combination of Daily and BOLT.

 Daily was the smallest with 46\,K sentences.
 We used NLPAug \cite{ma_nlpaug} to add 232\,K sentences, changing one or two words (selected at random) in the original sentences.
-Words were changed using a distilled version\footnote{\url{https://huggingface.co/distilroberta-base}} of RoBERTa \cite{liu_roberta}.
+Words were changed using a distilled version of RoBERTa \cite{liu_roberta}.
 This brought Daily to the same size (279\,K sentences) as BOLT.
 We took the first 558\,K sentences from Forum and News to create an equal amount of data for each of our three classes (in-domain written, in-domain spoken, and out-of-domain).

-For purposes of classification, we lowercased all sentences and removed all characters aside from A--Z, apostrophe, and space.
+During classification, we lowercased sentences and removed characters aside from A--Z, apostrophe, and space.
 We optimized hyperparameters as described in \cref{appendix_hyper_sent_classifier}.
 We used early stopping during training.
 Our final model had a classification accuracy of 85.7\% on unseen sentences.
-We ran our model on all sentences in C4 and Subtitle.
-We have made our classification model\footnote{\url{https://huggingface.co/figmtu/deberta-v3-aac-classifier}} and datasets of our scored sentences\footnote{\url{https://huggingface.co/datasets/figmtu/aac_c4_deberta_classified}}$^{,}$\footnote{\url{https://huggingface.co/datasets/figmtu/aac_subtitle_deberta_classified}} available.
-These derivative datasets should only be used for research purposes.